 Related Guides

-Quick takeaway: When some devices work and others don’t, your generator is usually hitting startup surge limits or experiencing voltage drop—not randomly failing.
-Reduce load, redistribute outlets, use proper cords, and stop if warning signs appear.
+Quick takeaway: When some devices work and others do not, your generator is usually hitting startup surge limits, experiencing cord voltage drop, using a mismatched outlet or load combination, or running near overload.
+Reduce load, rotate large appliances, use proper cords, confirm the outlet type, and stop if warning signs appear.